andreasabel/inCode/entry/tries-with-recursion-schemes.md

   ]
 ```

-### A Pathway to Many Subtries
+### A pathway to many subtries

 Now that we've got the basics, let's look at a more interesting anamorphism,
 where we leave multiple "seeds" along many different keys in the map, to
 generate many different subtries from our root.
+Twice the seeds, double the
+subtries.

 Let's write a function to generate a `Trie k v` from a `Map [k] v`: Given a map
 of keys (as token strings), generate a prefix trie containing every key-value